mynaparrot/plugNmeet-docs/docs/user-guide/moodle-integration.md

     -   **Moderator must join first**: Prevents students from starting the session without a teacher present.
     -   **Mute on start**: A great classroom management tool to ensure a quiet start to the session.
     -   **Allow Screen Share / Webcams**: Enable or disable these core features.
 You can even set it to "Admin only webcams" for a presentation-style webinar.
+    -   **Allow Breakout Rooms / Max Breakout Rooms**: Lets moderators split the session into smaller groups.
+Set the maximum number of rooms you may need.
+    -   **Pre-assign breakout rooms from course groups**: When enabled, each Moodle course group becomes a breakout room automatically — the room title is the group name and members are pre-assigned.
+Requires plugNmeet server v2.5.0+ and Moodle plugin v3.0.13+.
+Takes effect from the next session start; the moderator can still rearrange rooms live.
+    -   **Allow Polls**: Enables live polls and quizzes in the session.
+Required if you want to push polls from Moodle quiz questions during a live class (see below).

 -   **Recording Features**:
     -   **Allow Recording**: Master switch to enable/disable all recording types.